-In this post, you’ll learn how to edit Instagram photos to grow your audience and establish a compelling brand aesthetic.
+Or, read on to learn how to edit Instagram photos to grow your audience and establish a compelling brand aesthetic.
 You’ll also get a breakdown of some of the best photo-editing apps that can take your images (and engagement) to new heights.

-1. Start with a quality shot
+1. Begin with a quality photo

 If you’re strapped for time or inspiration, try customizing stock photography.
 There’s a whole wide world of free, quality stock photography out there to choose from.
-Going this route can be a smart choice for brands who don’t have physical products ready for release, or smaller companies who don’t have a budget for professional photos.

 Pro tip: You can adjust the intensity of any filter by tapping it a second time and adjusting the sliding scale from 0 (no effect) to 100 (full effect).